 Leveraging data helps ensure you're making wise budgeting decisions—not just once, but throughout the year.

 4. Questions About Digital Marketing Budgets

-The fourth and final video in our series addresses some of the most common budgeting questions we've heard from clients, partners, and others in the industry.
+The fourth and final section in our series addresses some of the most common budgeting questions we've heard from clients, partners, and others in the industry.
 If you’re a frequent reader of our blog, you may recall that these budgeting FAQs were featured in a recent post.
 For more insight and information—and more questions—we recommend revisiting that blog.

 1. How much should we spend?

 This is by far the most common question we get.
 The answer?
 It depends.

 Partnering with a digital marketing agency can help you make an educated guess based on your circumstances and your opportunities.
 First and foremost, we’ll work to establish your goals and objectives to understand if you're trying to drive website traffic, qualified leads, sales, or new customers.
 Together, we’ll identify your ROI or ROAS goals, so we can work backwards and stitch together data points to identify real opportunities based on your unique situation.